Procurement Glossary

 Based on the principles of lean management, lean procurement offers a pioneering approach that significantly increases efficiency in the purchasing process.
 While conventional methods are often characterized by time-consuming processes and inefficiencies, Lean Procurement focuses on eliminating waste and concentrating on value-adding activities.
 At a time when market conditions are becoming increasingly dynamic and customers are demanding greater flexibility, the transformation towards leaner procurement processes is becoming essential for companies.

-Old: Traditional purchasing
+Old: Traditional Procurement

-Traditional approach: Traditional purchasing is dominated by manual processes and paper-based workflows.
+Traditional approach: Traditional Procurement is dominated by manual processes and paper-based workflows.
 Purchase requisitions are often sent by email or even fax, which can lead to delays and communication errors.
 Approval paths are lengthy as they have to pass through several hierarchical levels.
 Supplier relationships are often transactional, with a focus on short-term discounts rather than long-term collaboration.
 The lack of system integration leads to isolated solutions and a lack of transparency along the value chain.
 This approach results in high stock levels, longer delivery times and increased operating costs.

 New: Lean Procurement